CollinPoetoehena/DevOpsCourse_Project/docs/Deployment.md

 TODO: explain that AWS EB automatically runs the docker-compose.yml, which pulls the images.
 TODO: explain: a custom prebuild script 01-docker-login.sh is executed beforehand to login to docker with the necessary credentials to allow docker-compose.yml to pull images from the private Docker Hub repository.
+TODO: also explain added security group rule to allow TCP port 4001 inbound traffic to allow frontend to access backend.